eltuck/Resources/README.md

 # Resources
 Consider this a public bookmark bar.
 These are resources I've found useful or think might be one day.
 Not comprehensive, links may not work, in no particular order.
+I've listed the full urls so you can see what you're clicking on/if it's going to be a pdf/etc.

 ### Python
 * Overview